pmemoli/Data-Science-Thesis/notebook.md

 I can also add a bunch more datasets by making it custom!
 Possibly most of the phi 3.5 ones on top of helm.

 I have debugged everything.
 At night i'm running the evaluations and tomorrow i'm analysing the results.
 Not doing anything on wensday, gotta study.

+## August 26th 2025:

+Finally some results, but they are not so promising.
+The entropy for different tasks is very different.
+Non-math benchmarks have intrinsically more logprob entropy, whereas math is lower.
+This makes comparing performance between benchmarks very hard.
+Even within benchmarks, the auroc is very close to 0.5 other than in some specific cases (gsm or narrative_qa).
+I am also not seeing any type of correlation between the metrics themselves and the bechmark score.

+This is a result in itself though, white box metrics are NOT suitable for finding domains in which the performance is low.
+They are primarily determined by the type of task.
+Of course more data is needed to affirm this in a paper, but i am quite positive of these results.
+I can also obtain them in paralell to the next step.

+The results kinda also force the next step, which is trying black box metrics on many more datasets.
+I am 100% building a simple framework and ditching crfm-helm.

+Ideally I get promising results with black box / ensemble metrics, which in turn motivates implementing ASEU and domain clustering...